Spaceship Earth (Epcot): Show scenes

 Winding through exotic fabrics and drapery, guests arrive at a monastery where biblical manuscripts are being copied by hand.
-The composition shifts to a hallelujah chorus, sung to the melody of the piece's exposition.
 Gutenberg is seen working the first movable-type printing press, allowing information to travel freely across the globe.
-The European Renaissance is portrayed, with animatronics of ensembles playing rich, polyphonic secular motets, sculpting a woman, and the painting of a portrait of fruit.
+The European Renaissance is portrayed, with scenes of artists sculpting a woman and painting a portrait of fruit.
 The scene ends as the car passes under a scaffold, where Michelangelo is seen painting the ceiling of the Sistine Chapel.

-The time machines transition to a post-Civil War North.
+The time machines transition to the United States in a post-Civil War North.
 Guests witness syndicated news reports illuminating the planet of current events with amazing efficiency.
 Loud, industrial-sized printing presses show the incredible influence of the machine as an advancement in mass communication.
-As guests pass the clanging sounds of the press, the score's theme is presented again, this time with an uptempo ragtime piano.
-Seen next is a romanticized version of the 20th century communications revolution—after passing telegraphs, radio, telephones, and movies, riders see the 1969 television broadcast of Apollo 11 landing on the moon, featuring Walter Cronkite.
+Seen next is a romanticized version of the 20th century communications revolution—after passing telegraphs, radio, telephones, and movies, riders see the 1969 television broadcast of Apollo 11 landing on the Moon, featuring Walter Cronkite.
 Riders hear Neil Armstrong say his most famous quote, "That's one small step for man, one giant leap for mankind." while the vehicles pass by the TV.

 Language had progressed to such an extent that it no longer was spoken solely by humans, but by machines as well.
 Guests turn a corner and find themselves in a large mainframe computer as they ascend up the final hill.
-At the top, a slow descent starts, progressing through a garage in California, where a man is seen building one of the first home computers.
-The score becomes suddenly percussive and dramatic as guests fly through a tunnel with computer code projected onto the walls.
-At a crescendo, the car makes its final turn into the cupola of Spaceship Earth.
-The top of the structure is, in fact, a planetarium studded with stars and a large projection of a rotating Earth.
-Before the omnimover vehicles start to move down the long descent to the unloading area, they rotate 180 degrees clockwise and guests ride the end of the attraction backwards.
-The final scene has been redone multiple times, most recently to remove the animatronic scenes.
+Ascending to the top, guests pass through a 1970's garage in California, where an actual 1976 Chevrolet Vega GT sits next to a young man who is seen building one of the first home computers.
+The car then moves into the cupola of Spaceship Earth and each ride vehicle pivots 90 degrees clockwise.
+The top of the structure is, in fact, a planetarium studded with stars and a large projection of Earth.
+Before the vehicles start to move down the long descent to the unloading area, they rotate another 90 degrees clockwise and guests ride the end of the attraction backward, in a semi-reclining position.

-The remainder of the ride moves past a seemingly infinite number of stars and into a realm of glowing triangles.
-The guests can then use the touchscreens in their Omnimover vehicle to answer questions to create a possible depiction of their future, which uses the pictures taken at the beginning of the ride.
+The remainder of the ride moves through a tunnel of free-hanging LED string lights and mirrors to give the illusion of a seemingly infinite number of stars, and into a realm of glowing triangles.
+During this time, the guests are instructed to use the touchscreens in their vehicle to answer questions about preferences to create an animated depiction of their future, which uses the pictures taken at the beginning of the ride.
+(If fewer than two guests are riding, or the camera is disabled, generic faces are used.)

-Guests are then invited to visit Project Tomorrow as they exit the ride cars.
+At the end of the descent, the omnimover vehicles rotate 180 degrees counterclockwise to face forward just before entering the offload station.
+Guests are then invited to visit the 'Project Tomorrow' post-show as they exit the ride cars.